 I’ve already taken on the topic of recommendation engines in my article about artificial intelligence in customer service (read more here).
-Artificial intelligence is capable of analyzing customer behavior on websites.
+Artificial intelligence is capable of analyzing customer behavior on websites and process big data.
 The data collected this way helps identify patterns and then accurately predict what a given customer will want to buy next.

-AI can accumulate data about the customer’s previous purchases, conversations with customer service, on-site interactions, and many more.
-All these lead to a personalized customer experience – and that’s what makes your customers happy.
+AI can accumulate data about the customer’s previous purchases, conversations with customer service, on-site customer interactions, and many more.
+All these lead to personalized customer experience – and that’s what makes your customers happy.
 Plus, your sales go up.
 It’s a win-win situation, isn’t it?
-There are number that prove it’s true: think Amazon and Netflix.
-These companies were one of the early adopters of AI-driven personalized marketing.
+There are numbers that prove it’s true: think Amazon and Netflix.
+These companies were one of the early adopters of AI-driven personalized marketing strategy.
 Amazon a 29% increase of sales after implementing the recommendation system.
 Netflix says that 80% of content watched by their users is based on the algorithmic recommendations.

 Every once in a while a customer is going to ask you some question.
 Or perhaps they ask questions all the time.
 They do that because they need consultancy or assistance.
 But there’s one important thing that can drive customers away from your company: not getting a response in a short time.
 If your customers have to wait a day or two to get a simple answer, no wonder they’re not happy.
 The staff of your customer service is surely doing their best, but they just can’t answer a few messages at once.
 Artificial intelligence can shorten the response time.